Chapter 2 : Chapter 1

 I craned my neck looking for an exit.
 There was a big bay window on the one wall and the view was of a dense wood, I couldn’t even see a path let alone a street.
 I heard footsteps and I quickly shut my eyes as much as I could whilst spying on him.
 He was too tall to be the man that carried me out of the field and had thick black hair that was very unkempt.
 He was leaning over the cauldron dipping strips of cloth into it and then they just balanced in the air, following him as he walked towards me.

 I was never good at keeping a poker face.
 My bemusement at the floating cloths must have shown on my face because when he looked at me he seemed surprised.
-Rather than smacking me back into unconsciousness he greeted me, “Oh, hello!
+Rather than smacking me back into unconsciousness he greeted me with a youthful cheer, “Oh, hello!
 Are you feeling ok?”

 I don’t remember any after-school specials on what to do when you are abducted, only how to avoid it.
 I decided to play it cool, to act natural.
 “Yeah, I guess?
 I really want to know what I’m doing here though.
 Care to fill me in?”

-He looked at me rather seriously, then pointed at my legs.
+He looked at me rather seriously, a crease forming above the ridge of his wire-rimmed glasses, then pointed at my legs.
 “You’re hurt and I’m changing your bandages.”

 Last night’s memories came flooding back to me, I sat up as best I could and watched him remove the bandages.
 It was horrible, my right leg was entirely black and blue and my left was raised and a violent red where there were scratches and a gigantic bite mark across my thigh.
 Instead of worrying about my injuries, I was confused about something else.